-Add all the business names you want to look up in the 'Name' field in your Airtable table.
-If you have full addresses, use those.
+Add the business names you want to look up in the 'Name' field in your Airtable table.
+Use the full address if you have it, separated by commas.
 If not, a name and city are sufficient.
 For example, 'Smoking Goat, London', a restaurant in London, is sufficient.

-The first thing we need to do is look up a unique place id for every business name in our table.
-We will then use this id to look up further details (opening hours, geolocation etc.) about each business.
+The first thing we need to do is look up a place id for every business name in our table.
+We will then use this place id to look up further details (opening hours, Google Maps rating etc.) for each business.

-Next, enter your API Key from the previous step.
+Under Authorization, enter your Google Places API Key from the previous step.

 Enter a Name for your request, e.g. 'Import Place Id'.
-Then click 'Save & Continue' button in the bottom right.
+Click the 'Save & Continue' button in the bottom right.

-We want to use the values in our 'Name' field for the Input option in Data Fetcher.
+We want to use the values in our Airtable table's 'Name' field for the Input option in Data Fetcher.
 Under Input, click the + button to insert a reference to the table.

 A modal will open where we can create the table reference.
 For Field, select 'Name'.

 For Run for every record in view, select 'Needs place id'.
 Click 'Confirm'.